-How to ensure compliance and increase security by Monitoring Azure AD Audit logs
+How to Ensure Compliance and Security by Monitoring Azure AD Audit logs

 Azure Active Directory (Azure AD) is Microsoft’s multi-tenant, cloud-based Identity and Access Management (IAM) service.
 It takes care of authentication and authorization of user and application identities.
 It is the digital infrastructure that allows your employees to sign in and access external resources, such as those held in Microsoft 365 service, Azure Virtual Desktops (AVD), an ever-growing list of other SaaS (Software as a Service) applications, as well as those held on corporate networks.
 As such, Azure AD, how it is performing, how it is configured, and any changes made must be controlled, validated, and audited to ensure a secure and available infrastructure.
 Identifying and alerting on failed and timed-out activities.

 eG Enterprise monitoring for Azure AD leverages Azure AD Audit logs to allow administrators to: